wwagner4/gaia/README.md

 From the x3d animated models high resolution images can be created

 ## TODO
+- Normalisation.
+Branch norm.
+  - Analyse the distribution in sectors based on dens1
+    - Refactor Util files.
+E.g. introduce a Io or File Util
+  - Make a dataset with number of stars are about equal per sector based on the analys
+  - Make one or more datasets not including the region around the sun
+  - Make some images using that dataset
+    - Arund the sun
+    - Around the galactic center
+    - Somewhere else in the galaxy
 - Add new features to camera create (when needed in the subsequent points).
     - other ranges than 0 - 360, e.g. longer 0 - 400, shorter 0, 180